slushman/slushman-astro/src/pages/post/how-to-change-the-featured-image-labels.md

 ---
 layout: layout:Post
 title: "How to Change the Featured Image Labels"
-date: "2015-11-03"
+pubDate: "2015-11-03"
 category: ["Code Samples"]
-heroAccount: 'snehachekuri93'
+heroAccount: "snehachekuri93"
-heroPhotographer: 'Sneha Chekuri'
+heroPhotographer: "Sneha Chekuri"
 description: "Did you know you can customize the terminology around featured images in WordPress?
 Check out how to use filters to change the terms."
 slug: how-to-change-the-featured-image-labels
 ---